author image

 })

-As long as you print a JSON object, Log Insights will parse the fields and make them queryable.
+As long as you print a JSON object, Log Insights will parse the fields.
+By default, CloudWatch makes everything queryable with SQL.
+All you need to do is print a JSON object.

-For example, if our log output looked like this:
+So for example, if your print output looked like this: